 TGax Editor: Modify 27.16.4 as the following: (Clause 26.16.3 was revised to 27.16.4 in Draft D1.2)

-27.16.4 Quieting HE STAs in an HE BSS
+27.16.4 Quiet [6797] HE STAs in an HE BSS

 27.16.4.1 General

-The QTP (Quiet time period) defines a period for STA-to-STA operation during which only the HE STA which supports the STA-to-STA operation can transmit frames.
-During the period an HE STA should not transmit frames unless it participates in the STA-to-STA operation.
-All HE STAs in the HE BSS not partici-pating the STA-to-STA operation should stay quiet in the period.
+The QTP (Quiet time period) is an optional feature which [6809] defines a period for Peer-to-peer (CID 5344, ..) operation during which only HE STA (CID 6793) which supports Peer-to-peer (CID 5344, ..) operation may [5744] transmit frames.
+During the period an HE STA should not transmit frames unless it participates in (CID 6794)Peer-to-peer (CID 5344, ..) operation.
+All HE STAs in the HE BSS not partici-pating (CID 6794) Peer-to-peer (CID 5344, ..) operation should stay quiet in the period.
 An AP that supports QTP shall set the QTP Support field in the AP's HE Capabilities element to 1 and shall set the QTP Capability field to 0 otherwise.

 27.16.4.2 Procedure at the requester HE STA

-Upon the reception of an MLME-QTP.request primitive, an HE STA shall perform the following procedure to start the Quiet Time Period Operation (Figure 27-13 (Quieting Time Period operation)):
+Upon the reception of an MLME-QTP.request primitive, an HE STA shall perform the following procedure to start the Quiet Time Period Operation (Figure 27-13 (Quiet [6797]Time Period operation)):

 a) If responder AP and requester HE STA are QTP capable as indicated by the QTP Support field in the HE Capabilities element, the requester HE STA sends a Quiet Time Period Request frame indi-cating the duration, interval, and type of operation (indicated by vendor specific service type).
-The requester HE STA may include multiple Quiet Time Period Request elements in one frame for mul-tiple types of STA-to-STA operations.
+The requester HE STA may include multiple Quiet Time Period Request elements in one frame for mul-tiple types of Peer-to-peer (CID 5344, ..) operations.

-b) If a Quiet Time Period Response frame is received with the matching dialog token and request token with a status code set to a value of SUCCESS, the AP has confirmed the reception of the Quiet Time Period Request element, and the MLME shall issue an MLME-QTP.confirm primitive indicating the success of the procedure.
+b) If a Quiet Time Period Response frame is received with the dialog token matching the [6799] request token with a status code set to a value of SUCCESS, the AP has confirmed the reception of the Quiet Time Period Request element, and the MLME shall issue an MLME-QTP.confirm primitive indicating the success of the procedure.

-c) When a Quite 01Time Period Setup frame is received, the requested HE STA can transmit frame belongs to the requested type of STA-to-STA operation indicated by the vendor specific service identifier of the Quiet Time Period Response.
-The transmission of a frame by the HE STA in this period shall follow the CCA rules.
+c) When a Quiet [6801] Time Period Setup frame is received, the requester [6802] HE STA may [5744] transmit frames[6806]*.
+The transmission of a frame by HE STA (CID 6793) in this period shall follow the CCA rules.

-NOTE—The GAS protocol can be used by an HE STA to inform an AP the type of STA-to-STA operations.
+NOTE—The HE STA can use the GAS protocol to transport an element that informs an AP about the type(s) of STA-to-STA operations that the HE STA supports [9107] .

+*[6806] NOTE – The frames belong to the requested type of Peer-to-peer (CID 5344, ..) operation indicated by the vendor specific service identifier of the Quiet Time Period Response

 27.16.4.3 Procedure at the responder AP

-A responder AP may operate as follows (Figure 27-13 (Quieting Time Period operation)):
+A responder AP may operate as follows (Figure 27-13 (Quiet [6797]Time Period operation)):

 a) When a QTP Request frame is received from an HE STA, the MLME shall issue an MLME-QTP.indication primitive.